 By checking the special option box in the left bottom corner the 4 following buttons will appear in the right top corner: BP string, Current regs to Clipboard, Restore defaults, Change Device Address.
-At the bottom the FB integer box and FOD Integer box will appear.
+At the bottom the FB integer box, FOD Integer box and Alt Opt Algo box will appear.
 The FeedBack divider values are by default set to integer by un-checking the box the user can set it to non integer value.
 By checking the FOD integers values that will force the Fractional Output dividers to be in integer mode.
 This is an option given to the user.
+Checking the Alt Opt Algo box will have the optimize button implement an alternate algorithm for optimization.

-Figure 11e.
+Figure 11f.
 Special Options